SoftBank CEO Masayoshi Son is only the latest to say it – robots will outnumber humans in “x” years. Son says “x” equals “30.”

 Interest in robotics has spawned a flurry of suggestions by analysts and other experts regarding the up and comers in AI and all things robot for consideration by Wall Street regulars.

-Some like Cleveland-based Lincoln Electric (NASDAQ:LECOC) will be less familiar but notable due to the company’s important space in robotic welding.
-Switzerland’s ABB Ltd (NYSE:ABBC) is known for direct involvement in the inner workings of robotics and industrial automation.
+Some like Cleveland-based Lincoln Electric (NASDAQ:LECOD) will be less familiar but notable due to the company’s important space in robotic welding.
+Switzerland’s ABB Ltd (NYSE:ABBB) is known for direct involvement in the inner workings of robotics and industrial automation.
 Finally, better-known Rockwell Automation (NYSE:ROKC) is established in architecture software and control products.